 Discovery Strategies in Wage and Hour Class and Collective Actions Before and After Certification of Putative Class

-This CLE webinar will provide guidance to employment litigators for pursuing or objecting to discovery requests in wage and hour class and collective actions and for dealing with discovery disputes that arise throughout litigation.
-The panel will discuss how courts are interpreting and applying the 2015 amendments to the Federal Rules of Civil Procedure on proportionality to rein in broad discovery requests in wage and hour cases.
+This CLE course will guide employment litigators to pursue or object to discovery requests in wage and hour class and collective actions and for dealing with discovery disputes that arise throughout the litigation.
+The panel will discuss how courts interpret and apply the proportionality doctrine to rein in broad discovery requests in wage and hour cases.

 - Pursuing or objecting to discovery requests in wage and hour collective and class actions

 - After conditional certification of a collective action

 - Discovery considerations for summary judgment

 The panel will review these and other key issues:

 - What are the most common discovery challenges counsel face when litigating wage and hour collective and class actions--from initiation through resolution of the case?

 - What strategies have been effective in wage and hour collective and class actions for obtaining essential information with the least expense?

 - What is the scope of discoverable evidence before and after certification of the putative class, and how can you limit or best manage discovery?

 - When drafting discovery requests in wage and hour class and collective actions, what should employment counsel consider to ensure that the requests align with the proportionality standard?